Estimated total

 What to do next

 Run the estimator — VIN, ZIP, glass type, damage details, contact info.
 About a minute.
-A local shop will reach out within one business hour with a firm quote and scheduling options.
+You'll see matched KC-metro shops and pick the one you want; that shop reaches out within 15 minutes during business hours (the next business morning otherwise) with a firm quote and scheduling options.

 Frequently asked questions

-- For most non-ADAS vehicles, a quality aftermarket windshield is functionally equivalent and saves $100-$300.
+For most non-ADAS vehicles, a quality aftermarket windshield is functionally equivalent and saves $100-$300.
 For ADAS-equipped vehicles, we generally recommend OEM or OEM-equivalent glass because the camera mount tolerances are tighter.
-Insurance companies sometimes require aftermarket unless your policy specifies OEM.
+Insurance companies typically opt for quality aftermarket glass on claims (it meets safety standards and is the most cost-effective replacement); OEM is usually only specified if your policy has an OEM-glass rider.